maddigits/maddigits.github.com/_posts/2015-03-02-processes.md

 This is nothing more than a "hotfix" to the real problem: the team doesn't talk to each other as they should.
 Remember the very first item of the [Agile Manifesto](http://www.agilemanifesto.org/):
 "Individuals and interactions over processes and tools".
-Scrum is a tool.
+Scrum is just a tool.
+Focus more on "Individuals and interactions" than "processes and tools".

 ## The People, again